One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Main part

 It can be seen that \eqref{necl} improves the estimate \eqref{ecl} $n$ times by using a different geometric setup.
-Moreover, if the noise $\sigma =0$, our estimates are the same (up to $\ln n$) with the estimates for the full-gradient method \cite{lan2016gradient}.
+Moreover, if the noise $\sigma =0$, our estimates are the same (up to $\ln n$) as the estimates for the full-gradient method \cite{lan2016gradient}.